mohammadmasoumi/design-of-algorithm/README.md

   - 2 to 2^n and vice versa (direct conversion)
 - binary arithmetic operation
   - 1' complement
-  - 2' complement (according to the class)
+  - 2' complement (HIGH LEVEL)
 - ASCCI code

 ## Variables

 - variables as container to hold values
+- introduce assignment operator the value in the right side will be assigned to the variable in the left side
 - swap the value of two variables with each other
   - with the assistance of a third variable
   - with the assistance of arithmetic operators